aws-samples/serverless-patterns/saga-pattern-lambda-durable-functions/saga-pattern-cdk/README.md

-# Saga Pattern with Lambda Durable Functions
+# Saga Pattern with Lambda durable functions

-This CDK project implements the saga pattern for distributed transactions using AWS Lambda Durable Functions.
+This CDK project implements the saga pattern for distributed transactions using AWS Lambda durable functions.
 It demonstrates how to coordinate multiple microservices (flight, hotel, and car rental) with automatic rollback capabilities when any step fails.

 ## Architecture Overview